GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 ![marginaleffects](https://i.imgur.com/jPkXy9a.png)

 For example, as the total charge of a customer increases with one dollar, the probability of a customer churning increases with 1.95 percent.
 Moreover, when a customer calls more in total, the probability of churning decreases with 1.42 percent.

-Model three in table one is a result of the fit on the important variables from the decision tree, see table 1.
-Compared to the other models, the AIC and BIC are significantly higher.
-Also, this model was less good in identifying top churners and the performance of the overall model was weaker.
-Surprisingly, the hit rate of the model was comparable to the other models.
-Therefore, the estimation of model two is used to compare the logistic regression with the decision tree, bagging, boosting and a neural network.

 # Bagging and boosting